 Later, we walked to the puppet theater (Teatro dei Pupi), where Jamie explained the plot.
-Something about a knight on a quest, monsters and magic potions.
+Something about a knight on a quest, monsters, and magic potions.
 Lots of swordplay.
 All in Italian.
 A cliffhanger of a story, unresolved.
 We were not allowed to use flash photography.
 Was this so as not to distract the puppets?
-The puppeteers took a bow at the end, all in the same family.
+The puppeteers took a bow at the end, all of them from the same family.

 The man who never was

 Mount Etna dominated our view as we neared Catania.
-It is the tallest active volcano in Europe at nearly eleven-thousand feet, two-and-a half times the height of Mount Vesuvius.
+It is the tallest active volcano in Europe at nearly eleven-thousand feet, 2½ times the height of Mount Vesuvius.
 While Vesuvius fumes, Etna flares, most recently erupting in December 2015.

 Catania is Sicily’s second largest city.
 Originally founded in the 700s BCE, it grew into a regional power in the 400s and 300s BCE.